montessoriskyeview/school/docs/ANALYTICS_TESTING_SUMMARY.md

 ## 🎉 Implementation Complete

-The analytics testing implementation is now complete and provides comprehensive protection against accidental changes to the analytics configuration.
+The analytics testing implementation is now complete and provides comprehensive protection against accidental changes to the analytics configuration and conversion tracking.
 The system includes:

-- ✅ **3 test suites** with 38 passing tests
+- ✅ **4 test suites** with 62 passing tests
 - ✅ **Standalone validation script** for CI/CD integration
 - ✅ **Comprehensive documentation** for maintenance
 - ✅ **Package.json integration** with new test commands
 - ✅ **Error prevention** for critical configuration
 - ✅ **Compliance validation** for GDPR/CCPA requirements
+- ✅ **Conversion tracking validation** for all user interactions

 The analytics setup is now protected and will remain consistent across all deployments and development cycles.